RUN LOLA RUN

 Wow, occasionally a film comes along that is so original and perfectly executed that it grabs you by the throat from the start and never lets go.

-There's a quick setup: Lola's hapless boyfriend Manni has left a bag containing the proceeds of a drug deal (100,000 marks) on a train, and unless he can come up with the money in 20 minutes (!) the bad guy who is expecting the money will kill said boyfriend.
+There's a quick setup at the beginning: Lola's hapless boyfriend Manni has left a bag containing the proceeds of a drug deal (100,000 marks) on a train, and unless he can come up with the money in 20 minutes (!) the bad guy who is expecting the money will kill him.

 And then we're off, or rather Lola is off, running out of her apartment to try to get the money off her rich father who has some senior position at a bank.